wongd-hub/obsidian-vault/statistics/reinforcement-learning/2 RL Markov Decision Processes.md

 ### State transition matrix

 For a Markov state $s$ and a successor state $s'$, the *state transition probability* is defined by $\mathscr{P}_{ss'}=\mathbb{P}\left[S_{t+1}=s'|S_t=s\right]$.
-- Recall that $S_t$ characterises everything about what happens next (Markov by definition), that should mean that there is some well-defined transition probability that i will transition to another state.
+- Recall that $S_t$ characterises everything about what happens next (Markov by definition), that should mean that there is some well-defined transition probability that the agent will transition to another state.

 From this, we can produce a matrix which contains all transition probabilities from one state (rows) to another (columns).
 Note that each row of the matrix sums to 1.
 $$